Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/VeteranAftershock.png" Align=left width=15% height=15%>

-Once a turn when you immibilize a creature, you can imcrease your armor class by 1 until the end of combat.
-The maximum of armor class you can gain from this effecet equal to your proficiency bonus.
+Once a turn when you immobilize a creature, you can increase your armor class by 1 until the end of combat.
+The maximum of armor class you can gain from this effect equal to your proficiency bonus.

 ---